feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 Make sure your returned records have a unique field that matches the `idField` option for the service plugin.

-### `create(data)`
+### `create(data|ParamArray)`

 Create one or multiple records.
+Note that the method is overloaded to accept two types of arguments.
+If you want a consistent interface for creating single or multiple records, use the array syntax, described below.
+Creating multiple records requires using the `paramArray` syntax.

-- `data {Object|Array}` - if an object is provided, a single record will be created.
-If an array of objects is provided, multiple records will be created.
+- `data {Object|ParamArray}` - if an object is provided, a single record will be created.

 ```js
 let newTodo = {description: 'write good tests'}
 store.dispatch('todos/create', newTodo)
 ```

+- `data {ParamArray}` - if an array is provided, it is assumed to have this structure:

+- `ParamArray {Array}` - array containing the two parameters that Feathers' `service.create` method accepts.
+  - `data {Object|Array}` - the data to create.
+Providing an object creates a single record.
+Providing an array of objects creates multiple records.
+  - `params {Object}` - optional - an object containing a `query` object.
+Can be useful in rare situations.

 Make sure your returned records have a unique field that matches the `idField` option for the service plugin.